RiseGaming/Takistan-Life-Rules/README.md

 13. Armed helicopters may only target civilians if threatened.
 14. Civilians in armed vehicles are KOS: a vehicle is considered 'armed' if it has mounted weapons.
 15. No kamikaze or ramming tactics with vehicles, this includes unmanned drones.
-16. Actively Robbing another faction’s convoy will make you KOS.
+16. Actively robbing another faction’s convoy will make you KOS.
 17. Entering enemy territory without joint ops = KOS.
 18. No cross-faction transfers of money/gear/vehicles.
 19. No spawn camping; allow exit routes (leave at least one clear path and reasonable time for players to exit spawn).